July 3 – July 15

 We have run this tour since 2011 with great success.

 Our goal is to assist you getting to the right locations at the right time for the best photographic results and this is why we have chosen late June and early July for this trip as this is the time of year in Iceland is famous for the endless soft light and combined sunsets and sunrises.

 - Photographic tutoring and guidance.

 - Double occupancy accommodation for 13 nights including 2 nights at Hotel in Reyjavík at each end of the trip.
-We will be using comfortable farm stays and guest houses with shared bathrooms.
+We will be using comfortable guesthouses and country hotels with private bathrooms (except for highland huts).

-- All meals (breakfast, lunches (sometimes picnic-style), snacks, and hot dinners at our places of accommodation and/or restaurants).
+- All meals (breakfast, lunches, snacks, and hot dinners at our places of accommodation and/or restaurants).

 Maximum number of participants: 12

 Available spots: 5/12

 Pro photographers Örvar Þorgeirsson of Arctic Photo, and Skarphedinn Thrainsson (Skarpi), native Icelanders will be leading the trip.

 Both leaders have vast experience in driving, hiking, traveling and photographing the raw landscape of Iceland. Örvar is an award-winning Icelandic photographer

 who owns a photo gallery in Reykjavik, and creates especially dynamic, sharp, and moody photos of Iceland.
 Skarpi is a Mechanical Engineer and Nature Photographer based in Iceland, Born in a small village on the east coast of Iceland, since childhood been living his passion of outdoors traveling, photographing and exploring the nature of Iceland.
 He’s specializing his exquisite photography work on the nature of Iceland including volcanoes, ice caves, animals and classic landscapes.
 Skarpi also runs a postcard publication among other projects in Iceland.